whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 This taught me the importance of maintaining that internal baseline of mutual respect.
 Once a culture allows disrespect and tolerates selfish predators, there is no end to the trouble.

 ### What Is It Like to be Conquered?
+And What Does That Have to Do With Me?

 Living in an unhealthy culture means being trapped with predators.
 The vast majority of people accept this as normal and inevitable, even if tragic.
 Living with predators is "just the way life is."

 But all of us have ancestors who once lived in healthy cultures where everybody had dignity and stood for what's right as a normal way of life.
 This was the only way humans lived for millions of years.
 So what happened to cause so many people to tolerate abuse and predatory behavior?
 Why do so many people pretend things are fine when they're not, or blame poor people for problems caused by the rich, or accept living a meaningless life?

 Imagine, again, if you were a king and wanted to conquer free people and train them for submissive obedience.
 You could torture and kill disobedient adults to scare the rest into submission, but the adults all grew up with a basically respectful childhood so they carry a deep dignity and high self-worth.
-The adults know what it's like to have deep integrity and trust and to stand for what's right, even if it's not allowed.
+The adults know what it's like to have deep integrity and trust and to stand for a culture of mutual respect, even if it's not allowed.
 Even if you imposed a shaming, disconnecting, pro-obedience religion, few would accept it.

-But what if you could instill deep shame, low self-worth, and all manner of emotional dysfunction on people from a very young age so that they didn't have the emotional strength to stand for what's right in adulthood?
+But what if you could instill deep shame, low self-worth, and all manner of emotional dysfunction on people from a very young age so that they didn't have the spiritual strength to stand for what's right in adulthood?
 And people who have been mistreated or deprived in childhood are likely to grow up and somehow mistreat their own children, knowingly or not.
 An endless cycle would begin where each generation trains the next to have strange emotional disturbances and feel shame, selfishness, low awareness, low self-worth, or other hurtful qualities.

 Unfortunately, many ruling classes have recognized this truth, and this explains why forcibly kidnapping and abusing children has often been a key element in conquering previously-free people.
 It also explains why ongoing, widespread child abuse and deprivation is essential to maintaining support for abusive rulers in unhealthy cultures across the centuries.